ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 }
 ```

-In the above code example, the function **``update( )``** has a transactional context.
-Based on the outcome of calling the **``updateDatabase( )``** function, it can either commit or rollback the transaction.
+In the above code example, the function **``update()``** has a transactional context.
+Based on the outcome of calling the **``updateDatabase()``** function, it can either commit or rollback the transaction.
 The last line of the code adds the commit handler.
 This means that if the transaction commits successfully, the function **``sendEmail()``** is called.

-This is particularly useful when the **``update( )``** function is called from a remote or resource transactional method, in a service object, and is invoked by another remote Ballerina program as a result of service invocation.
+This is particularly useful when the **``update()``** function is called from a remote or resource transactional method, in a service object, and is invoked by another remote Ballerina program as a result of a service invocation.
 The transaction manager of the Ballerina program that initiated the transaction, will send a message to the Ballerina program in which this function is running.
-The two transaction managers follow a two phase commit, such that when the remote Ballerina program knows that commit is successful, it will then arrange for the transaction manager of the Ballerina program running the **``update( )``** function to call the commit handler.
+The two transaction managers follow a two-phase commit, such that when the remote Ballerina program knows that commit is successful, it will then arrange for the transaction manager of the Ballerina program running the **``update()``** function to call the commit handler.

 ## Concurency Safety